When should I begin planning my estate?

 What if I am uncomfortable discussing end-of-life decisions?

 Many people do not want to talk about wills or end-of-life care because it reminds us of our own mortality.
 It can be very uncomfortable and difficult to discuss such things with an attorney you have just met.
-However, the estate planning process is more about providing for your family and loved ones, than about death or mortality.
-There is also no need to make these decisions in the attorney’s office.
+However, the estate planning process is about providing for your family and loved ones during your life in addition to planning for your death.
+I do my best to make this process as comfortable as possible and you will have time to make these decisions, even after leaving my office.

 Can't I do my estate planning through LeagalZoom or other do-it-myself methods?

 You can create the documents online, but you may end up with very poorly drafted documents that are not tailored to your specific needs.
 For the majority of people who try to complete their estate planning using these low-cost options, the old saying applies “you get what you pay for” and you may end up spending more money in the long run for a experienced attorney to do it right.
-Unfortunately, you may never know that your do-it-yourself plan or the plan drafted by the lowest cost attorney is inadequate because the mistake is discovered after you’ve passed.
+Unfortunately, you may never know that your do-it-yourself plan or the plan drafted by the lowest cost attorney is inadequate because the mistake is discovered after it is too late (i.e. incapacity and at death).

 What if I already have a Trust?